EagleClarinet22/USBKeyPresenceWatcher/README.md

 ### 🔁 Persistent lock enforcement

-If you manually unlock your workstation while the device is missing, the watcher immediately re-locks it.
+If the system is manually unlocked while the USB device is missing, the watcher immediately locks it again.

-### 🔔 Toast notifications
+### 🔔 Toast notifications (optional)

-(Requires BurntToast)
+Requires BurntToast.
+Indicates:

 - Monitoring started
 - Device removed